FallTalk/FallTalk4/README.md

 # Installing From Source:

 To get this to work on windows was not exactly easy, and I needed to make several modifications.
+You will need to download precompiled wheels from huggingface.

 Here is the basic idea to get you started

 ```bash
 conda create --name falltalk python=3.11.8